mrlacey/Rapid-XAML-Toolkit/.github/pull_request_template.md

 - [ ] Everything builds in 'Release` mode
 - [ ] Docs updated
 - [ ] Release notes updated
+- [ ] All tests in RapidXamlToolkit.Tests passed
+- [ ] If changes analysis or generation - all tests in RapidXamlToolkit.Tests.Manual passed

 **Important points of note**
 <!-- Please identify anything that needs special attention or that the reviewer needs to be aware of. -->